 Take small steps and learn as you go.
-Using agile methods over waterfall very often reduces costs and de-risks tech development as it avoids building things that you know you don’t need.
+Using agile methods over waterfall ones very often reduces costs and de-risks tech development as you avoid building things that you know you don’t need.

 Collaborate and build partnerships.
 Building in time to understand how your service relates to what other charities are doing is helpful for senior managers to understand its role in the wider landscape.

 Build for sustainability.
 Every senior manager will be mindful of costs.
-Understanding the sustainability and costs of your service is an part of supporting senior management in their financial planning.
+Understanding the sustainability and costs of your service is a key part of supporting senior management in their financial planning.

 Start with user needs, and keep them involved